 One of the best versions of Georges Bizet’s famous opera Carmen, by Vienna Opera, 1978.
 Carmen, the gypsy girl is played by the Russian mezzo-soprano Elena Obraztsova and Don José, Corporal of Dragoons is played by the Spanish tenor Plácido Domingo.
 Conductor: Carlos Kleiber.
 Directed by: Franco Zeffirelli.

 Carmen is was first performed at the Opéra-Comique in Paris, on 3 March 1875.
 The libretto was written by Henri Meilhac and Ludovic Halévy.
 At first, it was not particularly successful.
 Unfortunately the French composer Georges Bizet died just three months later, on 3 June 1875, and couldn’t see the opera’s later celebrity.

 Carmen initially gained its reputation through a series of productions outside France, and was not revived in Paris until 1883; thereafter it rapidly acquired celebrity at home and abroad, and continues to be one of the most frequently performed operas; the “Habanera” from act 1 and the “Toreador Song” from act 2 are among the best known of all operatic arias.

 Carmen (Elena Obraztsova)

-Elena Vasiliyevna Obraztsova (born July 7, 1939 in Leningrad-currently St. Petersburg, Soviet Union) is a Russian mezzo-soprano, widely recognized as one of the greatest opera singers of all time, thanks to her outstanding stage presence and the vocal abilities.
+Elena Vasiliyevna Obraztsova (born 7 July 1939 in Leningrad, currently St. Petersburg, Soviet Union – 12 January 2015) was a Russian mezzo-soprano, widely recognized as one of the greatest opera singers of all time, thanks to her outstanding stage presence and the vocal abilities.

 Don José (Plácido Domingo)